Meet The Team

 Senior Administrator Fair Lending, Metropolitan Milwaukee Fair Housing Council, Milwaukee, WI

-Nashville native Beverly L. Watts was appointed the Executive Director of the Tennessee Human Rights Commission in July 2007.
-Prior to her current appointment she served as Special Advisor to the Chair at the U S Equal Employment Opportunity Commission responsible for state and local relations.
-She has more than 30 years of experience in civil rights enforcement and education in the public and private sector.
-From October, 2004 to October 2006 she served as the first Executive Director of the National Fair Housing Training Academy.
+Beverly L. Watts served as the Executive Director of the Tennessee Human Rights Commission from July 2007until February 2022.
+Prior to that she served she served as Special Advisor to the Chair at the U S Equal Employment Opportunity Commission responsible for state and local relations.
+She has more than 35 years of experience in civil rights enforcement, community engagement, social justice and education in the public and private sector.
+She served as the first Executive Director of the National Fair Housing Training Academy in Washington DC responsible for developing and presenting training fair housing investigators.

-She is a graduate of Tennessee State University, Southern Illinois University.
-She has completed the Duke University Leadership Program for State Executives and the Harvard University John F. Kennedy School of Government Executive Leadership Program.
+She is a graduate of numerous, local, state, and national leadership programs.
+She is a graduate of Tennessee State University, Southern Illinois University and Executive leadership programs at Duke University and the Harvard University John F. Kennedy School of Government.

 Executive Director, Hawaii Alliance for Community Based Economic Development (HACBED), Honolulu, HI